ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 \end{definition}

 This definition, which is perhaps the most concise, does rely on a notion of [[identity-on-objects functor]].
 This is no problem in most foundations for mathematics, although it violates the [[principle of equivalence]] (except for [[strict categories]]).
-In [[homotopy type theory]] (or more generally [[intensional type theory]]) it doesn't make sense to talk about "being the identity on objects" as a property of a given functor, but one can still define an "identity-on-objects endofunctor" (covariant or contravariant) as a basic notion; see [[identity-on-objects functor]] for details.
+In [[homotopy type theory]] (or more generally [[intensional type theory]]), it does not make sense to talk about "being the identity on objects" as a property of a given functor, but one can still define an "identity-on-objects endofunctor" (covariant or contravariant) as a basic notion; see [[identity-on-objects functor]] for details.
 When unwound for $\dagger$-categories, this yields the above "family of functions" definition.

 ### Special morphisms